-My advice for side hustling is starting something before you travel that you can do remotely.
-This way if you do decide to take a significant time away from traditional work, you can bring in cash while working abroad.
+My advice for side businesses is starting something before you travel that you can do remotely.
+This way if you do decide to take a significant time away from traditional work you can bring in cash while working abroad.

 That’s not the only route that you can take for remote working though.